wolgwang1729/LungSegmentation/README.md

 ### 3. Fine-Tuning a Pre-Trained Model

-A pre-trained model, `COCO-InstanceSegmentation/mask_rcnn_R_101_FPN_3x`, was used and fine-tuned on the VESSEL12 dataset.
-This was done using the `LungSegmentationTraining2500iters.ipynb` notebook.
+A pre-trained model was used and fine-tuned on the VESSEL12 dataset.
+All the training notebooks are in [`Training Folder`](Training)

 ### 4. Running Inference

 Finally, the fine-tuned model is used to run inference on the LIDC-IDRI Image to obtain segmentation results.
-This is done using the `LungSegmentationInference.ipynb` notebook.
+This is done using the [`Inference/LungSegmentationInference.ipynb`](Inference/LungSegmentationInference.ipynb) notebook.

  ![Inference on LIDC-IDRI Image][2]